Setasign/SetaPDF-Signer-Addon-AWS-KMS/README.md

 This package uses the official
-[AWS SDK for PHP Version 3](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/welcome.html) to communicate with the KMS service.
+[AWS SDK for PHP Version 3](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/welcome.html) to communicate with the KMS.
 You need appropriate credentials.

 You also need a X.509 certificates related to your stored keys.
 To create a self-signed certificate for testing purpose or to create a CSR for the certificate authority of your choice, you can use a tool we prepared